I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 “Where’s Left Arm?”
 I asked.

 Left Arm O’Malley was the jokester who owned the bar.
-A veteran of the War Between the States, he was missing his right arm.
-Hence, the name.
+A veteran of the War Between the States, his name came from his missing right arm.
 Rumor was a cannon ball took it off at the Siege of Vicksburg, but the man himself always came up with new amusing stories as to how it happened.
 Last one I heard involved him being shanghaied onto a ship and a mermaid gnawing it off after a copulation of sorts.
 He was kind of an odd fellow like that.

-“Went to Rock Springs for a few days.
+“He went to Rock Springs.
 Family troubles,” he nodded at the bottle.
 “Let me know if you need another.”

 The far end of the room was getting noisy.
-One of the miners looked down the bar before turning back and thumbing over his shoulder towards me with a laugh.
+A miner looked down the bar before turning back and thumbing over his shoulder towards me with a laugh.
 They looked like trouble, and weren’t even trying to be subtle about it.

 I picked up the bottle and glass and moved to a table where I could keep an eye on the door and the miners, but also look out the window at the scenery.
 Right now, that consisted of Carbine across the street, lifting his tail and dropping a pile of manure.

-Dropping my hat on the table, I settled into a rickety chair that wobbled from uneven legs.
+Dropping my hat on the table, I settled into a rickety chair that wobbled on uneven legs.

 The gambler in the corner rose from his seat and walked over.
 “Mind some company?”